fourstix/Elfos-TMS9118-Demos/docs/ANSIDEMO.md

 <tr><td>\x</td><td>Hexadecimal byte</td><td>0xhh</td><td>Treat next two characters hh as a Hexadecimal byte value.</td></tr>
 </table>

-## Notes for the ASCII contrl characters
+**Notes:**
 - The sequences \r\n and \n\r are interpreted as a single new line.
 - The sequence \\ denotes a single literal backslash character.
 - The sequence \xhh denotes a hexadecimal byte value of hh.
+For example, \x1b would give the Escape character denoted by \e.
-- The sequence \e denotes the escape character (0x1B).
+- The sequence \e denotes the escape character (\x1b).
 - The sequence \c can be used to send a particular color byte such as \x4f to the display.
-The first four bits of the color byte denote the foreground and the lower four bits denote the background.
+The first four bits of the color byte denote the TMS9X18 foreground color and the lower four bits denote the TMS9X18 background color.
-- A zero in the upper 4 bits will leave the foreground color unchanged, and a zero in the lower 4 bits of the color byte will leave the background color unchanged.
+- A zero (Transparent color) in the upper 4 bits will leave the foreground color unchanged, and a zero in the lower 4 bits of the color byte will leave the background color unchanged.
-- Horizontal tabs do not wrap around to the next line, and vertical tabs do not wrap to the first line of the screen.
+- Horizontal tabs do not wrap around to the next line, and vertical tabs do not wrap around to the first line of the screen.

 ## Supported ANSI Sequences

+**Note:**
-**Note:**All ANSI Escape sequences start with the characters *\e[* (0x1b0x5b).
-An erase sequence ends with *J*, and only 1 erase sequence *\e[2J* (erase screen) is supported.
-All the other supported sequences are ANSI graphics sequences.
-All ANSI graphics sequences end with *m*.
+- All ANSI Escape sequences start with the characters *\e[* (0x1b0x5b).
+- An erase sequence ends with *J*, and only 1 erase sequence *\e[2J* (erase screen) is supported.
+- All the other supported sequences are ANSI graphics sequences.
+- All ANSI graphics sequences end with *m*.
 Multiple graphics sequences may appear in a single ANSI escape sequence separated by a *;* (semicolon).
-For example the ANSI sequence *\e[1;37;44m* would set the text foreground color to Bright White and the background color to Blue.
+- For example the ANSI sequence *\e[1;37;44m* would set the text foreground color to Bright White and the background color to Blue.

 <table>
 <tr><th>ANSI Sequence</th><th>Description</th><th>Notes</th></tr>